According to WHO Report on the state of health financing in the African region,

 Muhammadu Buhari, President of Nigeria is the leader of the pack.
-He spent more than 100 days in the UK for medical treatment in 2017.
+Despite criticizing politicians for seeking medical care abroad “when such can be handled in Nigeria,” He spent more than 100 days in the UK for medical treatment in 2017 and has travelled five times to the UK for treatments.

 Patrice Talon, the President of the Republic of Benin, underwent surgery in France in June 2017.

-Robert Mugabe, President of Zimbabwe for the past 37 years, frequently seeks eye-related treatment in Singapore, traveled thrice in 2017.
+Robert Mugabe, President of Zimbabwe for the past 37 years, frequently seeks eye-related treatment in Singapore, travelled thrice in 2017.

 Jose Eduardo dos Santos who has just stepped down as Angola’s leader after 38 years, also travels to Spain for treatment in may 2017.